Plan and Schedule a Nonprofit Fundraising Video

 There are many reasons why video marketing is hailed as the “future of content”.
-While 81% of businesses use video in their marketing strategy, nonprofit organizations especially benefit from the medium as 57% of those who watch a nonprofit video make a donation.
-The emergence of video-making apps certainly contributed to the increase of videos posted online, and the quick video shot and edited on your smartphone does have a place in your marketing strategy.
+While 86% of businesses use video in their marketing strategy, nonprofit organizations especially benefit from the medium as campaigns that include a fundraising video raise 4 times more funds than campaigns without one.
+The emergence of video-making apps certainly contributed to the increase of videos posted online, and the video shot and edited quickly on your smartphone does have a place in your marketing strategy.
 So, too, do professionally produced videos.
 Talented filmmakers are able to evoke emotion through beautiful moving images to tell your unique story.

 Pre-production: 2 weeks